 Before visiting, we reviewed a range of information we hold about the practice and asked other organisations to share what they knew.
 We carried out an announced visit on 19 May 2016.

 During our visit we:

-- Spoke with a range of staff including GP partners and salaried GPs, nurses, the practice manager, reception and administration staff and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members
+- Spoke with a range of staff (two GP partners, phlebotomist, practice manager and receptionists) and spoke with patients who used the service. - Observed how patients were being cared for and talked with carers and/or family members